 When building a pyramid, you’ve got to start at the bottom.

 Your foundation is defining the mission and soul of the project.

 From there, consider the user story and context.

 This leads you to a solid vantage point from which to create a visual design that looks and feels just right.

 Execute the design and build something you’re proud of.

 Finally, put a cherry on top with surprising and delightful details that let the soul really shine all the way through.

 While my examples are software-related, these principles apply globally to all design-related arenas by replacing ‘user’ with ‘listener’, ‘viewer’, etc.

-If you found this article helpful, check out my blog where I write about designing products!
+If you found this article helpful, sign up for my email list where I write about designing products!
 Thanks for reading!